AlexandriaDAO/core/README.md

 Staking and voting may be related/intertwined, or not.

-UCG will have no other purpose.
+ALEX will have no other purpose.
 No platform perks, payment, or other in-app functions.

 #### Revenue

-Premium features are paid with the app-native UCG wallet.
+Premium features are paid with the app-native ALEX wallet.
 These will be autonomous nano payments in $ICP and potentially other hard assets like $ckBTC.

 4 actions require payment: